hyperledger/aries-rfcs/features/0685-pickup-v2/README.md

 ## Reference

-Each message sent should use the ~transport decorator as follows.
+Each message sent should use the ~transport decorator as follows, which has been adopted from [RFC 0092 transport return route](/features/0092-transport-return-route/README.md) protocol.
 This has been omitted from the examples for brevity.

 ```json=
 "~transport": {